Visitor management: Visitor management systems on smartphones

 Smart phone based visitor management system work similarly to a web-based system, but hosts can get real-time notifications or alerts on their device.
 Hosts can allow or deny visits to guests based on their interests or availability.

 Smartphone-based visitor management systems also enable features like automatic and touchless sign-in using technologies that include QR codes and geofencing.

 Integrations with other systems

-Cloud-based visitor management systems offer integration with other workplace management systems, such as communication apps, access control, data report, and Wi-Fi credentials.
-An integrated visitor management system organises, streamlines, and collects important data that facilities managers can use to understand their workplaces while offering a great experience for employees and visitors.
+Cloud-based visitor management systems offer integration with other workplace management systems, such as communication apps, access control, data reports, and Wi-Fi credentials.
+An integrated visitor management system organises, streamlines, and collects important data that facilities managers can use to understand their workplaces.

 Featuring an open API enables modern visitor management systems to integrate with any software and workflows without limitation.